 - IWP 609 Economic Statecraft and Conflict

-- IWP 615 Western Moral Tradition and World Politics
+- IWP 615 Western Moral and Political Thought (2 credits)

 - IWP 632 U.S. Intelligence in the Cold War and Beyond